Registration for Summer 2025 courses will open on the first Monday of February.

 Bennett, Shauna |

-N/A | Summer College Online | Click to read more about BIOL-1050-130 |
+N/A | Summer College 3 | Click to read more about BIOL-1050-130 |

 In this course, we will study biology in the context of three types of diseases: a multifactorial disease, a genetic disease, and an infectious disease.
 We will consider the biology from a human perspective, including research approaches and consequences—both the good and the problematic.
 From another angle, we will discuss the role that society plays in the progress of medical science.
 This course will help students to gain a deeper understanding of biology from proteins to cells to the cardiovascular system, while practicing scientific inquiry, strengthening their communication and critical thinking skills, and placing biology knowledge into a broader context.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||